AntonioVergari/openserverless-site/content/en/docs/reference/runtimes/_index.md

 1. **Initialization**: A container is provisioned with the selected runtime.
 2. **Execution**: The function code runs within the container.
 3. **Idle**: The container is paused (but retained) for reuse (Warm Start).
-4. **Destroying**: Idle containers are garbage-collected after a timeout.
+4. **Destroying**: Idle containers are garbage-collected after some time.

 ### 2. Cold vs. Warm Starts
 - **Cold Start**: A new container is created, increasing latency.